pallets/flask/docs/tutorial/packaging.rst

 allow users to execute code on the server!

-You will see a message telling you that server has started along with the address at which you can access it.
+You will see a message telling you that server has started along with the address at which you can access it in a browser.

 When you head over to the server in your browser, you will get a 404 error because we don't have any views yet.
 That will be addressed a little later,